alephcloud/bayhac2014/slides/main.md

 }
 ~~~

-The Javascript API behave like service API
+The Javascript API exposes the service API

 *   Supports usage of web-workers
 *   Switching between server and client API